Tim Flowers

-Timothy David Flowers (born 3 February 1967) is an English football manager and former player who manages Alvechurch.
+Timothy David Flowers (born 3 February 1967) is an English football manager and former player who currently manages Bromsgrove Sporting.

 He played as a goalkeeper from 1984 until 2003, notably in the Premier League for Blackburn Rovers where he was part of the side that won the 1994–95 FA Premier League.
 He also played in the top flight for Southampton and Leicester City as well as a brief stint at Manchester City that yielded no appearances.
 He also played in the Football League for Wolverhampton Wanderers, Swindon Town, Stockport County and Coventry City.
 He earned eleven caps for England and was part of their Euro 1996 and 1998 World Cup squads.

 Following his retirement, Flowers has largely worked as a goalkeeping coach in the professional game or as a manager in Non-League.
 He has managed Stafford Rangers, Solihull Moors, Macclesfield Town, Barnet, Stratford Town, Gloucester City, Bromsgrove Sporting, Redditch United and Alvechurch, as well as working on the coaching staff at Leicester City, Manchester City, Coventry City, Queens Park Rangers, Northampton Town, Kidderminster Harriers, Nottingham Forest, and Cheltenham Town.